Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 a remote desktop, we need to install a graphical shell.
 Let’s install the TightVNC Server itself at the same time:*
 > apt install xfce4 xfce4-goodies tightvncserver

 *Start the TightVNC Server for the first time.
-It will create the files necessary for work and ask to create a password.:
+It will create the files necessary for work and ask to create a password:
 If you need to restrict remote desktop control, select a read-only password.*
 > vncserver